-Proposed new Premium.
+Second Home Premium.

-4.3 The Levelling-up and Regeneration Act gives billing authorities the power to charge a 100% premium on second homes.
+4.3 The Levelling-up and Regeneration Bill proposes that billing authorities would have the power to charge a 100% premium on second homes.

-Pursuant to this Act, a determination has to be made at least one year before the beginning of a financial year to which it relates.
-Therefore the earliest date that the Council could apply this premium is 1 April 2025.
+The legislation requires a Billing Authority to make a determination at least one year before the beginning of a financial year to which it relates.
+Full Council made it determination on 22 November 2023, so the earliest the Council could potentially apply this premium is from is 1 April 2025.

-It is proposed that the Council charges a 100% premium on second homes (council tax properties that are unoccupied and furnished) with effect from 1 April 2025.
-The Act requires billing authorities "to have a minimum period of 12 months between making its first determination and the financial year in which it takes effect, which is why approval is now being sought.
-There are currently circa 4,600 second homes in the North Norfolk area.
+It is proposed that, the Council charges a 100% premium on second homes (council tax properties that are unoccupied and furnished) with effect from 1 April 2025.